Similarity Preserving Representation Learning for Time Series Clustering: Related Work

 \section{Related Work}

-In this section, we review the existing work on learning feature representations for time series data.
-Among them, a family of methods use a set of derived features to represent time series.
+In this section, we briefly review the existing work on learning feature representations for time series data.
+A majority of them were designed for time series classification instead of clustering.
+A family of methods uses a set of derived features to represent time series.
 For instance, \cite{nanopoulos2001feature} proposed to use the mean, standard deviation, kurtosis, and skewness of time series to represent control chart patterns.
 The authors in \cite{wang2006characteristic} introduced a set of features such as trend, seasonality, serial correlation, chaos, nonlinearity, and self-similarity to partition different types of time series. \cite{deng2013time} used some easy to compute features such as mean, standard deviation and slope temporal importance curves to guide time series classification.
-In order to automate the selection of features for time series classification, the authors in \cite{fulcher2014highly} proposed a greedy forward method that can automatically select features from thousands of choices.
-Besides, several techniques have been proposed to represent time series by a certain types of transformation, such as discrete Fourier transformation~\cite{faloutsos1994fast}, discrete wavelet transformation~\cite{chan1999efficient}, piecewise aggregate approximation~\cite{keogh2001dimensionality}, and symbolic aggregate approximation~\cite{lin2007experiencing}.
-In addition, deep learning models such as Elman recurrent neural network~\cite{elman1990finding} and long short-term memory~\cite{schmidhuber2015deep} are capable of modeling complex structures of time series data and learn a layer of feature representations.
-Due to their outstanding performance on a number of applications, they have become increasingly popular in recent years.
+To automate the selection of features for time series classification, the authors in \cite{fulcher2014highly} proposed a greedy forward method that can automatically select features from thousands of choices.
+Shapelet-based classifiers~\cite{DBLP:journals/datamine/HillsLBMB14} extract shapelet features from the time series, and then convert the time series to a regular feature table.~\cite{DBLP:journals/datamine/Kate16} proposed to use the DTW distances from a training example to create new features for time series data.
+Besides, several techniques have been proposed to represent time series by a certain types of transformation, such as discrete Fourier transformation~\cite{faloutsos1994fast}, discrete cosine transformation~\cite{korn1997efficiently}, Laplace transformation~\cite{narita2007learning,hayashi2005embedding}, discrete wavelet transformation~\cite{chan1999efficient}, piecewise aggregate approximation~\cite{keogh2001dimensionality}, and symbolic aggregate approximation~\cite{lin2007experiencing}.
+Also, deep learning models such as Elman recurrent neural network~\cite{elman1990finding} and long short-term memory~\cite{hochreiter1997long} are capable of modeling complex structures of time series data and learn a layer of feature representations.